-Variable Definition ECLOUD_BUILD_CLASS The build class as specified on the command line withemake-class.
-For more information, see "About Build Classes" on page 4-1.
+Variable Definition ECLOUD_BUILD_CLASS The build class as specified on the command line with emake-class.
+For more information, see About Build Classes.
 ECLOUD_BUILD_ID A globally unique build ID.
 This value is guaranteed unique across all builds in all classes for this Cluster Manager.
 ECLOUD_BUILD_TAG The tag as configured in Cluster Manager for this build class.
-For more information, see "Creating and Modifying Classes" on page 4-3.
+For more information, see Creating and Modifying Classes.
 ECLOUD_BUILD_COUNTER A unique ID for this build within the current build class.
 This value is guaranteed to be unique across all builds in the same class, but not across builds in different classes.
 ECLOUD_BUILD_TYPE Allows you to discover the build type: local for a local build; or remote for a cluster build.